Very general monomial valuations of $\mathbb{P}^2$ and a Nagata type conjecture: Introduction

 The last decade has also seen the blossoming of a geometric study of spaces of \emph{real} valuations (see C.~Favre--M.~Jonsson \cite{FJ04}) or spaces of \emph{seminorms}, usually called Berkovich spaces \cite{Ber90}, which essentially coincide in dimension two (see M.~Jonsson \cite[section 6]{Jon} for a description in the plane case).
 Being compact and arcwise connected, the topology of such spaces has very interesting and useful properties.
 The work of S.~Boucksom, C.~Favre and M.~Jonsson \cite{BFJ09}, \cite{BFJ} implicitly reveals connections between such valuation spaces, positivity, and birational geometry.

-In this paper the invariant $\hat\mu$ is studied as a function on the space $\mathcal V$ of plane valuations of real rank 1, which is continuous along arcs in $\mathcal V$.
+\baselineskip In this paper the invariant $\hat\mu$ is studied as a function on the space $\mathcal V$ of plane valuations of real rank 1.
+This invariant turns out to be lower semicontinuous and continuous along arcs in $\mathcal V$ (Theorem \ref{lower-semicontinuous}).
+There is no difficulty in extending the definition of $\hat\mu$ to other varieties; one obtains a function-invariant for line bundles whose geometric significance would deserve further study.
 Motivated by what is known in the case of points and by the conjectures of Nagata and Segre--Harbourne--Gimigliano--Hirschowitz, our focus will be on valuations along a \emph{very general} half-line in $\mathcal V$.

-We let $\hat\mu(t)=\hat\mu(v_t)$ with $t\in[1,\infty)$, where $v_t$ is a very general quasimonomial valuation with characteristic exponent $t$ (we refer the reader to Sections \ref{sec:preliminaries} and \ref{sec:quasimonomial} for precise definitions).
-Divisorial valuations are dense in each arc of the valuation space; we will be primarily interested in such valuations; therefore we often work on the minimal proper birational model $X_t$ where the center of $v_t$ is a divisor.
+We let $\hat\mu(t)=\hat\mu(v_t)$ with $t\in[1,\infty)$, where $v_t$ is a very general quasimonomial valuation with characteristic exponent $t$ (see Section \ref{sec:preliminaries} for precise definitions).

+Our main results, Theorems \ref{polyhedral} and \ref{lastthm}, are the first steps toward the computation of $\hat \mu$.
+Divisorial valuations are dense in each arc of the valuation space; our tools provide a good grip on such valuations, and we work on the minimal proper birational model $X_t$ where the center of $v_t$ is a divisor.
+When $X_t$ supports an effective anticanonical divisor, extensive knowledge of its geometry is available, see \cite{Har97}, \cite{Harb97}.
+In section \ref{sec:anticanonical} we determine the range of $t$ for which $X_t$ is anticanonical, and study the Mori cone of $X_t$ in that range.
+The following theorem sums up the main results of section \ref{sec:anticanonical}. \begin{TI} Let $v_t$ be a very general quasimonomial valuation on $\P^2$ with characteristic exponent $t\in\Q$, and let $X_t$ be the minimal model where $v_t$ has divisorial center. $X_t$ supports an effective anticanonical divisor if and only if $1\le t\le 7, t=7+1/n$ for some natural number $n$, or $t=9$.

+If $1\le t\le 7$, then the Mori cone $\Mor(X_t)$ is a polyhedral cone, spanned by the classes of the exceptional components of $X_t\rightarrow \P^2$, the class of a particular nodal cubic, and finitely many $(-1)$-curves (whose number is explicitly bounded, see \ref{polyhedral}).